The Best Credit Card Debt Repayment Options for Different Credit Scores

 If Your Credit Score Is Under 700

-If your credit score is under 700, you may need professional help to reduce your credit card balances.
+If your credit score is under 700 and your balance is significant, you may need professional help to reduce your credit card balances.
 Many debt consolidation options won’t be available to you.
 Consider applying for credit counseling if your credit card balance is $10,000 or more.
 A credit counseling agency will attempt to get your credit card companies to stop charging late fees and may even get you reduced interest rates.
 Use our guidelines to find out if you are a good candidate for credit counseling.

 About the Author